Ridwan05/Deploy-LAMP-Stack-with-Ansible/ReadMe.md

 ## I created _host-inventory_ and playbook _laravel.yml_

-## The playbook is configured to perform the following task:
+## The playbook is configured to perform the following tasks:
-- create a user
+- create a user and work as that user
 - install apache
 - install git
 - install curl
 - install php and it's dependencies
 - download and install composer
-- grant all neccessary permission
+- grant all neccessary permissions
 - install laravel dependencies
 - restart apache
 - Secure Apache with SSL Free Certificate

+## Issues
+- I had issue running `composer install` from playbook because it should not be run as root, I tried using _become_ module but It didn't work.